XtereO/blue-meteor-cli/README.md

 When I create this cli, I was inspired by [nestjs](https://www.npmjs.com/package/@nestjs/cli).

-## Rules of naming
+## Rules of use

+Install globally.
 When you make name, give it in kebab-case.
 Examples: game-online, user-premium, translate-eng-ru, escape.
 Make all commands from main directory of app(if project in D:/test-app, make commands form this path), not in src.

 ## Usage